trackow/hk25-teams/hk25-StCu/notes.md

 #### [Koren et al. 2024](https://doi.org/10.1029/2024GL108435): cloud vs void chord length distributions (LvL)

-- Consider a Bernoulli random matrix with $M$ pixels where each pixel has an equal probability $p$ of being cloudy.
-- Rearrange the matrix into a concatenated 1D vector by glueing sequentially.
+- Rearrange an input binary field into a concatenated 1D vector by glueing sequentially.
 Do this flattening in both vertical and horizontal directions.
+- Compute two probability distributions: of cloud-chord lengths and void-chord lengths.
+- Compare them with the analogous distributions for a random field with the same cloud fraction $p$.
     - The normalized random cloud-chord length distribution is $p^{L-1}(1-p)$ and the normalized random void-chord length distribution is $(1-p)^{L-1}p$.
-- The deviation of an observed distribution from randomness is measured with a goodness-of-fit score based on the Kolmogorov-Smirnov test.
+    - The deviation of the observed distributions from randomness is measured with a goodness-of-fit score based on the Kolmogorov-Smirnov test.
 - LvL score consists of two components, for cloud and voids, forming the 2D LvL space.
 - LvL fails when cloud fraction is 0 or 1!